dimits-ts/coffee-ui/documentation/report.md

 #### Interviews
 Participants were asked to suggest features and give us feedback about specific design decisions.
 The interviews were kept mostly open and unstructured as to allow more general suggestions since the design was still in its early stages.
+Most interviews concerned students from the 19-22 age group, as well as a professional designer, since we felt that input on our design decisions was insufficient up to that point.

 #### Group verification
 The project was presented to an audience of 15-20 people where many design aspects were discussed.
 The original presentation can be found [here](presentations/cycle1_presentation_gr.pptx).
+Participants were quick to criticize key design decisions such as the way values were selected in the drink creation screens and the difficulty in discerning system warnings in the main screen.

 ### Results
 Besides adapting our functional requirements, the feedback we received helped us adapt the general design of our application.
 Below are two before-and-after pictures demonstrating the changes we made.
 A full list of our final designs can be found in [Addendum#Mock-ups](#mock-ups).